plone/mockup-training/working_with_mockup.rst

 .. note::
     You can also point bower.json to a local git checkout.
-You have to point bower directly to the `.git` subdirectory and declare the branchname in order to be able to use a local checkout.
+You have to point bower directly to the `.git` subdirectory and declare the branch name in order to be able to use a local checkout.
 For that, replace the `mockup-core` line in `bower.json` with something like the following::